CodeJugalbandi/Paradigms/melodies/ControlFlowAndDataFlow/ReadMe.md

 **BRAHMA** The second attempt in Haskell focussed on data, so rather than the source code that embeds the logic in the control flow of the program.
 In APL the logic is embedded in the data flow.

 **BRAHMA** So, essentially this an eye-opening contrast - Control Flow or Data-Flow?
+It is important to take the data-first approach, because it is much easier to deal with changing data than to change program-logic.
+Humans are better at visualizing data, rather than reasoning about control-flow.
+This applies every where - whether it is functional programming paradigm or array-oriented paradigm or Object-Oriented Paradigm.
 Lets move to the next melody in our jugalbandi.